fourjuaneight/blog/content/posts/spreadsheets-reloaded.md

 draft: false
 ---

 My love for lists has taken me to new extremes I never thought of before.
 And I love it.
-In this second installment of "Spreadsheets," I want to detail my attempt at making a database for all my lists.
+In this second installment of "Spreadsheets", I want to detail my attempt at making a database for all my lists.
 I don't recommend this approach; there are plenty of more user-friendly solutions to this "problem".
 But that's no fun.
 So let's over-engineer the hell out of this.

 To get a little more context on what's going on, go read [Part 1](/posts/spreadsheets/).